New Hardness Results for the LOCAL Model via a Simple Self-Reduction: Simpler proof for maximal matching

 \section{Simpler proof for maximal matching}

 In this section, we provide a simple proof of \Cref{lem:probability-deviation} for the case in which $b = 1$.
-On a high level, the events $X_i$ correspond to $v$ outputting $\M$ towards its $i$th neighbor, while $Y_i$ is the event of the $i$th neighbor of $v$ outputting $\M$ towards $v$.
-If $x_i$ and $y_i$ differ too much, we already have high probability of obtaining $\M \U$ edges.
+Let $X_i$ be the event corresponding to $v$ outputting $\M$ towards its $i$th neighbor, let $Y_i$ be the event that the $i$th neighbor of $v$ outputs $\M$ towards $v$, and define \(x_i = \pr{X_i}\) and \(y_i = \pr{Y_i}\).
+On a high level, if $x_i$ and $y_i$ differ too much, we already have high probability of obtaining $\M \U$ edges.
 Hence, for simplicity, assume that, for all $i$, $x_i = y_i$.
 If the neighbors of $v$ output 2 $\M$s towards $v$, we are sure that we get an $\M \U$ edge, because $v$ outputs only one $\M$.
 Hence, it is sufficient to lower bound the probability of getting two $\M$s towards $v$.
 W.l.o.g., assume $x_1 \ge \ldots \ge x_\Delta$.
 Either $x_1$ is large, or it is small.
 If $x_1$ is large, the probability of getting two $\M$s is at least $x_1 \cdot S_{\Delta,1}$, and we are done.
 If $x_1$ is small, then the $x_i$ values are well-distributed, and we have constant probability of getting at least two $\M$s.